-Arwa Damon is CNN's senior international correspondent based in Beirut, covering stories from Lebanon and the surrounding region.
-She is an award-winning journalist and also one of the network's Iraq specialists and continues to report from Baghdad on assignment throughout the year.
+Arwa Damon is CNN's Beirut correspondent covering stories from Lebanon and the surrounding region, with particular emphasis on the continuing unrest in Syria.
+She is an award-winning journalist and also one of the network's Iraq specialists.

 In 2011, she reported from Cairo on the Egyptian uprising against President Mubarak and from Libya on the protests against Libyan leader Moammar Gadhafi.

 Prior to moving to Beirut, Damon was based in Jakarta.